 Written June 24, 2011 (addition August 2016 below)

 Even slower than last year, it took April, May, and half of June before the Valley heated up the way it should.
 So I’m not surprised that the purple jewels are behind, even more behind than last year.
 By June 22 in 2010, I had harvested a few hundred ripe ones from the tree in our yard and from the third of the neighbor’s tree that hangs over our back fence.
-I had help–my daughter Ann Louise and her boyfriend, Chris, then young co-worker Elliott and his wife Elise.
+I had help–my daughter Ann Louise, who was visiting, then young co-worker Elliott and his wife Elise.
 A big bucket two-thirds full of little round fruit just bursting with tart-sweet flavor.
 Not super sweet like bing or rainier cherries, but tarter, like baking cherries.
 Elliott, a gardener and cook, to whom I gave half the pickings, kept asking, “Are you sure they’re cherries?”

 I, too, had doubts from the very start.
 They were the size of cherries, and the pits were like cherry pits, but they were not as solidly meaty as cherries and they were juicier.
 And the juice was sweet and sour, and when you bit into the fruit, the skin seemed like…and the juice squirted like…a little plum.
 You know, sort of like the round, red kind about the size of a tennis ball—but these were lots smaller and darker—but not at all like the little Italian purple plums that turn into prunes.